Seyed Khorasani

-Seyed Khorasani (ٱلسَّيِّد ٱلْخُرَاسَانِي) is an Islamic leader whose rising is an essential part of Islamic eschatology.
+Seyed Khorasani (سید خراسانی) is an Islamic leader whose rising is an essential part of Islamic eschatology.
 According to Al-Fadl ibn Shadhan of Neyshabur, in an authentic document from Imam Ja'far al-Sadiq, al-Khorasani is one of the townspeople of Samarkand, and he is considered to be amongst the assistants of the Mahdi.

 Rising

 According to the hadith(s), Al-Khorasani has a spot on his right hand.
 It is predicted that he will to move to Kufah with Sufyani at one common day, and then defeat the Sufyani's army with his own army.

 His rising is predicted to be commenced from the east of the Earth.
 With regards to al-Khorasani, ahadith was narrated from the Islamic prophet Muhammad saying:

 A group from Mashriq is going to rise, and will provide the way for the rule of the Mahdi.